nsacyber/RandPassGenerator/README.md

 -pwcs P   {Use character pattern P for characters to use in passwords (lowercase, uppercase, number, special character, or combination)}

 -log F    {Log all operations to the log file F (default: ./randpass.log)}

--randfile F  {Use file F for reading saved entropy on startup, and saving entropy on finish (default: randpass-extra-entropy.dat)}

 -out F    {Write output to file F (default: writes to stdout)}